 - The earnings above $2,100 for an UGMA/UTMA account are taxed at the following rates:

 |35%||$9,150 – $12,500|

 The tax rules apply when a child is:

 - under age 18

-- age 18, with earned income that is less than or equal to half of their support for the year
+- age 18, when their earned income is less than or equal to half of their support for the year

-- a full-time student age 19-23, with earned income that is less than or equal to half of their support for the year
+- a dependent full-time student age 19-23, when their earned income is less than or equal to half of their support for the year